YalutecTechnology/sales-force/README.md

 * ***ChatRequestFail:*** The chat was not created correctly in the Salesforce console, due to no agents available in the queue the chat was sent to or some unknown error.
 * ***ChatRequestSuccess :*** The chat was created successfully and the **Interconnection** goes to `OnHold` status waiting for a human agent to accept the chat.
 The service sends the user a `Esperando agente` message via [**Integrations API**](https://www.notion.so/yalo/Integrations-API-00643b2f689943bb9daa1c5d064f0b32#fea506d44c434aeebb8399fe6225e3c1).
 * ***ChatEstablished :*** An agent accepts the chat and the **Interconnection** goes to `Active` status, at this time both can send messages to each other, but before that, the service sends the context of the query as the first message, that is, the previous conversation between the bot's AI and the user before requesting a live chat.
 * ***ChatMessage :*** The agent sent a message to the user, then through [**Integrations API**](https://www.notion.so/yalo/Integrations-API-00643b2f689943bb9daa1c5d064f0b32#fea506d44c434aeebb8399fe6225e3c1) we forward the message to the user to their *WhatsApp* or *Messenger*.
 * ***ChatEnded :*** The agent ended the chat and the **Interconnection** goes to `Closed` status, closing the session in the integration and through the **Botrunner or Studiong client** the user is changed to a successfully *finished chat state*, specified in the environment variable **SUCCESS_STATE**.

 ***How do I send a user's response to an agent in the Salesforce console?***

-When the instance is raised, the webhooks are registered in the [Integrations API](https://www.notion.so/yalo/Integrations-API-00643b2f689943bb9daa1c5d064f0b32#de3c9ae04829401e86f756092e0e58e2) that will receive the messages between the users and the bot.
+When the instance is raised, we need to register the webhooks through the endpoint `/v1/integrations/webhook/register/{{provider}}`, then the webhooks are registered in the [Integrations API](https://www.notion.so/yalo/Integrations-API-00643b2f689943bb9daa1c5d064f0b32#de3c9ae04829401e86f756092e0e58e2) that will receive the messages between the users and the bot.

 If we receive a text or image message from a user, we validate the following:

 * If the user does not have an Active or OnHold chat, this message is saved as context in Redis.

 * If there is an Active chat then through our [LiveAgent API client](https://developer.salesforce.com/docs/atlas.en-us.live_agent_rest.meta/live_agent_rest/live_agent_rest_ChatMessage_request.htm) we send that message to the agent's console.
-If the message is of type Image, a message is sent to the agent saying `"El usuario adjunto una imagen al caso"`, and the image through our Salesforce APÏ client is attached to the case.
+If the message is of type Image, a message is sent to the agent saying `"El usuario adjunto una imagen al caso"`, and the image through our Salesforce API client is attached to the case.

 Any other type of message other than TEXT or IMAGE in the webhooks is ignored.